High Elves

 History

-Though the human kingdoms of Duvain, Berphaunt, and Tiefanue can all claim that 5-10% of their population is High Elven, most live in the city of Suvant or the island colony of Day’ten.
-A few small villages are found on the mainland, in the areas bordering the Grey Elven woods.
-High Elves enjoy the comforts of civilization, but prefer to do so in a setting that is surrounded by and interwoven with nature, especially forests.
+A few small High Elven villages are found on the mainland, particularly in areas bordering the Grey Elven woods.
+High Elves enjoy the comforts of civilization but prefer settings surrounded by and interwoven with nature, especially forests.
 As such, they tend to be less represented in major human cities and the underground abodes of other races.

 Culture

 As a product of being a long-lived race, High Elven culture changes quite slowly.
-Viewing themselves as one of the penultimate civilized races on the continent, High Elves pride themselves on apparel and accommodations that let other High Elves, and even other races, know their social status and wealth almost immediately.
-It would not be out of place for even middle-to-lower-class High Elves to make sure to own a set of tailored, embroidered formal wear for guests or formal occasions.
+Viewing themselves as one of the most civilized races on the continent, High Elves pride themselves on apparel and accommodations that immediately communicate their social status and wealth.
+It would not be out of place for even middle-to-lower-class High Elves to own tailored, embroidered formal wear for guests or formal occasions.

 High Elves also pride themselves on their ability to live in harmony with nature.
-Unlike Wild Elves, who revere nature as Gaia, a maternal god-force, High Elves admire the beauty of nature, considering it an unrivalled aesthetic, and one that is emulated frequently in their statues, poems, clothing, and even their tools of war – swords, leathers, etc.
+Unlike Wild Elves, who revere nature as a maternal god-force, High Elves admire the beauty of nature, considering it an unrivaled aesthetic that is emulated frequently in their statues, poems, clothing, and even their tools of war.

-Unlike other races with powerful noble houses, a High Elf’s path is not set in stone from birth.
-Although the proper respect and acknowledgement of rank and social standing is paramount for the people of Suvant, there are very few titles and there is a very relaxed system of government.
-Houses of nobility often adopt young High Elves who show promise into their families, with emphasis on artisans and craftsfolk.
-Those artisans who choose not to join noble houses still enjoy greater status for themselves and their families.
+Unlike other races with rigid noble hierarchies, a High Elf’s path is not set in stone from birth.
+Although proper respect and acknowledgment of rank and social standing is paramount, High Elven society has historically emphasized merit over birth.
+Talented young High Elves often find themselves adopted into prominent families, with particular emphasis on artisans and craftsfolk.
+Those who choose to remain independent still enjoy elevated status for themselves and their families.

-The pursuit of magical knowledge is also widely sought after, and Suvantian magi are considered some of the best in the world, rivalling even Berphaunt’s Mage’s Guild, the Conclave.
-Many in Suvant claim that magic is a High Elf’s birthright, and most citizens, even poor folk and peasants on Day’ten, have received some formal instruction in the magical arts.
+The pursuit of magical knowledge is widely sought after among High Elves, and their magi are considered some of the best in the world, rivaling even Berphaunt’s Mage’s Guild, the Conclave.
+Many High Elves claim that magic is their birthright, and the systematic policy of universal magical education reflects the belief that magical knowledge should be accessible to all High Elves regardless of social standing.

 The majority of religious High Elves follow the path of Ll’yandra.
-Most High Elves strive to maintain good relations with other elven races, even Dark Elves and Ice Elves, when they can.
-Following the path of the dragons, especially of the ocean dragon Physignathus, is also somewhat popular, especially in the coastal city of Day’ten.
+Most High Elves strive to maintain good relations with other elven races, even Dark Elves and Ice Elves, when possible.
+Following the path of dragons, especially the ocean dragon Physignathus, is also somewhat popular, particularly among coastal communities.

-High Elven marriages are usually a grand affair, consisting of an intricately planned celebration by the two families.
-Food, music and festivities are present at the wedding reception, and all of great quality.
-Mainland High Elven grooms tend to present their brides with a wedding band with an emerald, symbolizing the Green Shard that resides within all Thalan souls.
-Suvantian grooms usually go one step further, with an emerald green sash or silken glove.
-A Priest of Ll’yandra often performs the service, though depending on the beliefs of the couple, accounts of Dragon Knights or speakers of Physignathus sanctioning a union are not uncommon in the floating city.
+High Elven marriages are grand affairs, consisting of intricately planned celebrations by the two families.
+Food, music and festivities are all of the highest quality.
+High Elven grooms traditionally present their brides with wedding bands featuring emeralds, symbolizing the Green Shard that resides within all Thalan souls.
+In more prosperous communities, grooms may also present emerald green sashes or silken gloves.
+A Priest of Ll’yandra often performs the service, though depending on the couple’s beliefs, Dragon Knights or speakers of Physignathus may also sanctify unions.

 Funeral Rites